 The Gallery named Bollinger, and the Crown Saved for the Nation

-They inherited the name of the gallery from the funders surname, Bollinger.
+They inherited the name of the gallery from the funder’s surname, Bollinger.
 An Irish American hedge fund millionaire with his wife and sons form a team.
 It was because of their tenacity that one special heritage was spared from leaving the UK, Queen Victoria’s Coronet / Tiara.

 Gallery Curators Claire Phillips and Richard Edgcumbe

-Queen Victoria’s Crown, laden with 11 Sapphires, diamonds with gold and silver fetching a high price.
-A foreign buyer bought it in 2016 for $6.5 million, however, they had to apply for an export licence and here it met resistance.
+Queen Victoria’s Crown, laden with 11 Sapphires, and diamonds with gold and silver fetched a high price.
+A foreign buyer bought it in 2016 for $6.5 million, however, they had to apply for an export license and here it met resistance.
 Someone placed an export ban on it leaving our shores, by those who could realise the significance.
 Perceived a great loss, if the treasure in history was to depart its homeland.
 The next barrier was to find a UK buyer to match the price paid this is where the Bollinger’s stepped in.